d-t-w/netty-buffers/README.md

 * Netty provides access to pooled memory via PoolArenas containing PoolChunks and Tiny/Small PoolSubpages
 * PoolChunk default to 16MB, are allocated within a PoolArena lazily as required, deallocated when empty
 * Number of PoolArena define by min of [available direct memory / chunksize / 2 / 3] | [2 \* cores]
-* Means if each PoolArena has no more than 3 PoolChunks then memory consumption should stay under 50%
+* If each PoolArena has no more than 3 PoolChunks then memory consumption should stay under 50%
 * ThreadLocal cache of (some) recently released buf and arena means:
-  * Each thread only ever accesses the same arena
+  * One thread only ever accesses the same PoolArena
-  * Some buffers are not deallocated from the arena on release, they're held in the cache for later use
+  * Some buffers are not deallocated from the arena on release, ThreadLocal cached for later re-use
 * Tiny, Small, and Normal sized allocations are all handled differently.
 * Huge allocations (larger than chunk size) are allocated in a special Unpooled PoolChunk

+* In normal operation with small messages it's hard to get more than 3 PoolChunk in one PoolArena
+* Generally PoolChunk and buffer allocation / deallocation is reliable

 Scenario: